Timothy Farrell

-Timothy Farrell (June 26, 1922 – May 9, 1989) was an American film actor, best known for his roles in Ed Wood films such as Jail Bait, The Violent Years and Glen or Glenda.
+Timothy Farrell (birth name: Timothy Sperl)(June 26, 1922 – May 9, 1989) was an American film actor, best known for his roles in Ed Wood films such as Jail Bait, The Violent Years and Glen or Glenda.
 He also worked for the County Marshal of Los Angeles, California.

 Early life

 Born as Timothy Sperl, he was a native of Los Angeles and graduate of Alexander Hamilton High School.
 During World War II Farrell served in the Army Air Corps.

 Farrell worked as a Bailiff for the Los Angeles Marshal's Department while also working in low-budget exploitation movies.
 In 1948 he portrayed a doctor in the film Test Tube Babies, explaining to a young couple that there is no shame in test-tube fertilization (a similar role to that in the subsequent Glen or Glenda).
 Both films were produced by George Weiss, who used Farrell in a string of exploitation films in the 1950s.
 In 1951, Farrell, along with everyone else on the film set of Paris After Midnight, was swept up in a police vice raid, which caused him professional embarrassment with his courtroom career.